VIII. Pedia Sapiens: A New Genesis Future

-1. Mind Over Matter: A Quantum, Atomic, Chemical Materiality
+1. Mind Over Matter: Quantum, Atomic, Chemical Connectomics

 Bainbridge, William Sims.
 Nanoconvergence: The Unity of Nanoscience, Biotechnology, Information Technology, and Cognitive Science.
 Upper Saddle River, NJ: Prentice Hall, 2007.
 A National Science Foundation sociologist gathers and considers the august potentials of these four areas of novel human abilities to take up a new creation.
 A worthwhile entry to this subject literature broadly under the ‘nano’ banner.